AutoDRIVE-Ecosystem/autodrive-ecosystem.github.io/README.md

 ### Presentations

+### Highlights

-We encourage you to take a look at the following presentations to gain a better insight into the AutoDRIVE project.
+We encourage you to take a look at the following quick highlights to keep up with the recent advances in AutoDRIVE Ecosystem.

 |                    |
 |:------------------:|